M.S. Physics

 Maj.
 Frederick A. Slane

-U.S. Space Command, Peterson AFB, Colorado
+U.S. Space Command, Peterson AFB, Colorado.
+See his LinkedIn profile.

 Frank H. Wohnsland